Table of Contents

 An official list is one where a particular office has Vice Presidential/Provost level permission to distribute messages to various populations across the university.
 Individuals cannot remove themselves from official lists.
-A school/college/department may request to have an official listserv list created; however, the Office of the Vice President for Information Technology Services must approve the initial creation of any official list.
-The department in charge of the list is responsible for keeping the list updated with @temple.edu addresses.
-All requests to contact various populations of faculty outside of one's school/college are directed to Betsy Leebron Tutelman in the Provost's office.
-The Provost's Office determines whether the announcement is appropriate for mass distribution to faculty on one of its official lists.
+A school or college Deans office may create its own official listserv list where the range of communication is to its own students, staff and faculty.
+The school/college in charge of the list is responsible for keeping the list updated with @temple.edu addresses.
+All requests to contact various populations of faculty outside of one's own school/college are directed to Betsy Leebron Tutelman in the Provost's office.
+The Provost's Office determines whether the announcement is appropriate for wide distribution to faculty.

 - Unofficial Lists

-An unofficial list is one that a Dean's office or other high-level administrative unit can create.
-A student or employee can opt out of an unofficial list.
-Therefore, e-mail from an unofficial list should provide instructions at the end of the message explaining how to unsubscribe from the list.
+An unofficial list is one that a student or employee can opt out of.
+Therefore, e-mail from an unofficial list must provide instructions at the end of its message explaining how to unsubscribe from the list.

 - Voluntary Lists